 Average Student Loan Debt for a Bachelor’s Degree

-• 64% of students seeking a Bachelor’s degree from a public 4-year college have student loan debt.
+• 61% of students who completed a Bachelor’s degree have received student loans.

 Related reports include Average Student Loan Debt | Total Student Loan Debt | Student Loan Debt by Race | Average Medical School Debt | Average Law School Debt

-Average student loan debt for a bachelors degree e1685568058889 on Education Data Initiative
+Average studen loan debt 1 on Education Data Initiative

 Public School 4-year Undergraduate Loan Debt